Assessment

 More about the assessment

-In grades 5 and 6, the students receive a grade (4 -10) in their report cards and working skills are a part of the report card grades.
-Gr 1-4 students have assessment discussions after the fall semester and report card by the end of the spring term.
-Gr 1-3 assessment in the report card is on a scale of 1-4 and gr 4 assessment grades on a scale of 4-10.
+Years 4-6 students receive a grade (4 -10) in their report cards and working skills are a part of the report card grades.
+Year 3 students also receive a report card, but their grading is written on a scale of 1-4.
+Years 1-2 students have assessment discussions after the fall semester and report card by the end of the spring term.
+Years 1-3 assessment in the report card is on a scale of 1-4.

 The grade for the report card is defined by using grade boundaries (arvosanakuvaukset) which are based on the Finnish curriculum.
 The grades are a “pedagogical average” which corresponds to the descriptions of the Finnish grade boundaries.